Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Experiments

 The results for the action recognition task are reported in Table~\ref{tab:ar_inter} for inter-subject evaluation and in Table~\ref{tab:ar_intra} for intra-subject evaluation.
-The accuracy for intra-subject action recognition is expectedly higher, confirming the importance of subject-specific features.
-Nonetheless, the more challenging task of inter-subject action recognition produces excellent performance, reaching 93.89\% accuracy, 95.90\% precision and 91.80\% recall.
-The performance of several other methods are also reported, although it should be noted that the extreme heterogeneity in experimental conditions, despite all methods being evaluated on the same dataset, does not allow for a direct comparison.
-To this extent, the number of classes of interest for action recognition, as well as the number of involved used are reported in table for reference.
+The accuracy for intra-subject action recognition is expectedly higher, suggesting the importance of subject-specific features, although the two evaluations are performed by construction on different test sets, with one user at a time in the latter case.
+Nonetheless, the more challenging task of inter-subject action recognition produces excellent performance, reaching 93.89\% accuracy with random split, and 85.73\% on a split-by-subject scenario.

+The performance of several other methods is also reported, although it should be noted that the extreme heterogeneity in experimental conditions, despite all methods being evaluated on the same dataset, does not allow for a direct comparison.
+To this extent, the number of classes of interest for action recognition, as well as the number of involved users, are also reported in the table for reference.
 For example, the best configurations analyzed in the study by Lu et al.~\cite{lu2020deep} return a higher accuracy for inter-subject action recognition, which is however evaluated on a limited subset of 20 users.
+The experiment on inter-subject action recognition is also used as a benchmark for quantifying the impact of shifted subsampling as data augmentation operation: by fixing the temporal window for a fair comparison, we compare our solution from Table~\ref{tab:ar_inter} with two alternatives: \begin{enumerate} \item We use the same sampling frequency, but reduce the sample size by further segmentation. \item We use a fraction of the sampling frequency. \end{enumerate} The two experiments achieve, respectively, 80.84\% and 89.11\% accuracy, compared to the 93.89\% obtained with shifted subsampling.
+This indicates that the proposed technique successfully exploits the redundancy of a high sampling frequency, by redistributing its information into separate training examples.